December 30, 2024

 no water vapor) from Fig. 9.

-In Fig. 9, we see that doubling the CO2 concentration to 560 ppm reduces the heat flux of infrared radiation by 3.77 W/m2 .
+Fig. 9 shows that doubling the CO2 concentration to 560 ppm reduces the heat flux of infrared radiation by 3.77 W/m2 .
 This figure is used by the IPCC and almost all climate researchers to describe the CO2 forcing.
 In Fig. 9a, we change the ground temperature from -1.5°C to -0.7°C in order to achieve the radiation of 340 W/m2 again.
 This warming of 0.8°C with a doubling of the CO2 concentration is referred to as “climate sensitivity”.
 It is surprisingly low given the current reports of impending climate catastrophes.

 Especially when we consider that the settings of the simulation program used so far are completely at odds with the real Earth’s atmosphere: